CalSol/Sp25-CalSol-Electrical-Training/Section6.md

 # Section 6: Bring Up
-Congratulations!!
-You finished the design of your PCB!We do not expect you to buy your own board, instead, we have naked PCBs already designed and ordered by our lovely CalSol team.
+Congratulations!
+You have finished designing your PCB!
+We do not expect you to buy your own board; instead, our lovely CalSol team has already designed and ordered naked PCBs.

 What does bring-up mean?
 Bring up means to assemble, test, program, and debug to make sure the design is satisfactory and meets all requirements.